veithen/veithen.github.io/_posts/2015-01-24-outbound-link-tracking.md

  - Google Analytics
 updated: 2015-02-14
 disqus: true
+description: Learn how to avoid the pitfalls when using Google Analytics to track clicks on outbound links.
 ---

 The Google Analytics help has an [entry][1] that explains how to track clicks on outbound links.
 It uses the following